janouma/AvalonA/README.md

     	</div>
 	</div>

 It is mandatory to have at least the "3d Frame" and "rotated layer" as a basic structure.
-The first child div with the class **avalona-inner-frame** becomes the "rotated layer", any other sibling element is left untouched.
-Dimensions of the "avalona-inner-frame" get enforced to 100% by 100%, which means it fits to the dimensions of his parent, the "3d Frame".
+Within the "3d Frame", the first child div having the class **avalona-inner-frame** becomes the "rotated layer".

 ## Script
     $(function(){